Rita Maestre: Biography

 Maestre stood as challenger to the leadership of the regional organization of Podemos in the Community of Madrid.
 Considered linked to the 'errejonista' faction, her candidature "Adelante Podemos" was beaten by Ramón Espinar's "Juntas Podemos" in the November 2016 primary election.

 Following the renouncement of Maestre and other 5 councillors members of Podemos and also members of the municipal group of Ahora Madrid to run in the Podemos process to select the candidates to the 2019 municipal election (pending potential mergings into a wider candidature), preferring to directly do it instead in the Más Madrid platform around Carmena, all 6 councillors' individual memberships to Podemos were suspended in a precautionary basis in November 2018 after a request by Julio Rodríguez.

 She ran 3rd in the Más Madrid list for the May 2019 Madrid municipal election, being elected to the City Council.
-Even Más Madrid won the elections, Carmena could not continue as mayor of the capital of Spain due to a pact of government made by People’s Party, Citizens and Vox.
+Even though Más Madrid won the elections, Carmena could not continue as mayor of the capital of Spain due to a pact to form a coalition government made by the People's Party, Citizens and Vox.
 After Carmena left public life, primaries took place so as to choose the spokesperson of Más Madrid in the City Council.
 She won the primaries to Marta Higueras, becoming the leader of the opposition to government of the conservative mayor José Luis Martínez-Almeida.
-In May 2023 Madrid municipal election she will run as candidate of Más Madrid for being mayor of Madrid.
+In May 2023 Madrid municipal election she ran as candidate of Más Madrid for mayor of Madrid.